-You are required to obtain warranty work through an authorized Manitou dealer, preferably the dealer from which you purchased your Manitou.
-The dealer is your first contact for warranty issues, and will be best suited to respond to any issues that may arise with your pontoon boat.
+You are required to obtain warranty work through an authorized Manitou dealer.
+The dealer is your first contact for warranty issues, and will be best suited to respond to any issues that may arise with your boat boat.

 BOAT IDENTIFICATION